-While no one can predict the exact formula for how to go viral on TikTok, there are proven methods to get served up more often and grow your audience on the burgeoning platform’s For You page (FYP).
+While no one can predict the exact formula for how to make your video go viral on TikTok, there are proven methods to get served up more often and grow your audience on the burgeoning platforms For You page (FYP).
 The FYP is your opportunity to reach new users and users who have previously watched your content but haven’t followed your account yet.

-The topic of your video should be clear to the audience within the first few seconds, especially as your video may be shown to users that are unfamiliar with your brand.
-Getting the point across early will capture attention and encourage the viewer to watch the video until the end.
+The second step in how to go viral on TikTok is figuring out how to hook your viewer.
+The topic of your video should be clear to the audience within the first few seconds, especially as your video may be shown to users that are unfamiliar with your brand. keep your videos short, getting the point across early will capture attention and encourage the viewer to watch the video until the end.
 The more your videos are being viewed to completion, the higher chance they have to be served up across the FYP, reaching more new viewers.
 The most successful videos across TikTok tell a story and benefit the user.
-Make your videos educational, informative, aspirational, or entertaining to provide value and give people a reason to watch, share, and comment.
+Make your videos educational, informative (share tips and advice) aspirational, or entertaining (make it funny!
+Use humor to connect with your audience) to provide value and give people a reason to watch, share, and comment.

 Being consistent also applies to cohesion and authenticity.
 The videos you post on TikTok should match in terms of tone and quality so your style is consistent across the board.
 Your presence on TikTok should also be authentic to your brand’s presence off of TikTok.
 If your videos come across as inauthentic and disingenuous, your viewers will be able to tell.
 This practice also applies to the creators you partner with.
 It’s best to work with creators who genuinely care about your product and message.

+The most successful viral videos incorporate trending sounds or music in creative way.
 Creativity and originality are rewarded on TikTok.
 The platform is designed to make it easy for anyone to be creative in their own way.
 Trending hashtags and sounds can change quickly, and the platform is filled with users adding their take to these trends.
-Pay attention to popular and up-and-coming trends to share your unique take on them and surface your videos on the FYP to those who are engaging with those trends.
+Pay attention to popular and up-and-coming TikTok trends to share your unique take on them and surface your videos on the FYP to those who are engaging with those trends.
 Another tactic to try is to use seamless transitions to keep the pace of your content moving, captivate your audience, and keep them guessing as to what’s coming next.

 Take an active role in managing your presence on the platform and leaning into what makes it unique.
 Community is big on TikTok.
 Like and reply to comments and questions that users leave on your videos to build community and encourage engagement.
 Leverage viewer sentiment to guide your content strategy where applicable and ask your viewers questions where you can.
 Another tactic for visibility and community building is spending time interacting with other users’ videos within your vertical, and exploring what else is being done in your niche.

 As the digital habits of customers evolve, the approach brands take to social media must evolve with them.
 A seamless e-commerce experience and investing in building an online community are aspects of digital strategy that have become expected of brands and retailers.
-To dive deeper into how TikTok best fits into the marketing mix, watch our panel discussion with TikTok and Vogue Business on-demand now.
+To learn how brands leverage TikTok marketing for success, read our past TikTok-centric case studies.